afaf-tech/afaf-tech/README.md

   <br>
   🔬 I’m currently working on Nestjs
   <br>
-  📚 I’m currently learning how to implement S.O.L.I.D principle on every project i contribute.
+  📚 I’m currently learning how to some advance concepts of programming.

 </p>